eotp/python-workshop-zmk/README.md

 The course will take place on 3 different duo-dates of Fridays and Saturdays at Universitätsmedizin Berlin, Department of Restorative and Preventive Dentistry, Assmannshauser Straße 4-6, 14197 Berlin.

-In order to particicpate you have to register first (see [here](https://zahnerhaltung.charite.de/forschung/python_workshop_zmk/) for more details).
+In order to participate you have to register first (see [here](https://zahnerhaltung.charite.de/forschung/python_workshop_zmk/) for more details).
 The course will be worth 2.5 ECTS credit points.

 Dates